 When a friend gets a deserved plum promotion, applause is in order, even through the sadness of knowing that the friend must depart to accept it.

-That's how many Minnesota public policy wonks are receiving news that J. Brian Atwood, dean of the University of Minnesota Humphrey Institute, has been elected chairman of the Organization for Economic Cooperation and Development's Development Assistance Committee.
-Atwood will leave Minnesota shortly to assume that influential post in Paris.
+That’s how many Minnesota public policy wonks are receiving news that University of Minnesota Humphrey Institute Dean J. Brian Atwood has been elected chairman of the Organization for Economic Cooperation and Development’s Development Assistance Committee, and will leave Minnesota shortly to assume that influential post in Paris.

 Atwood’s return to international development work is a local-guy-makes-good story.
 The top administrator for the U.S. Agency for International Development during President Bill Clinton’s administration, Atwood stepped back from development policy to take the Humphrey Institute’s helm eight years ago.
 He adapted readily to Minnesota’s premier academic and research center for public policy, bringing fresh ideas and some needed focus to its work.